-A new opportunity for students to help other students got a test run at South Dakota State University this spring with a pilot project of Lost&Found’s new peer mentorship program.
+A new opportunity for students to help other students began at South Dakota State University this spring with a pilot project of Lost&Found’s new peer mentorship program.

 The program matches mentors, who are often students interested in going into helping professions, with students who need a little extra support, according to Susan Kroger, Director of Programs at Lost&Found. “(It) allows them to build a relationship, hopefully resulting in both students feeling more resilient and having increased skills as they move forward in their college careers.”